ljodiceendicott/townhall/README.md

-# 3.1exercise
+# townhall
-This is for the 3-1 exercise
+This is for the townhall assignment